 D2's decisions can be separated from D1's only in our games with exactly three rounds of iterated pure-strategy dominance, and only when the player's partner has a dominated decision in the third round (Observation 6): 5A, 5B for Rows and 6A, 6B for Columns.
 In those games D2 makes the same decisions as Equilibrium and L3 (Observation 5).
+Because we disallow mixed-strategy three rounds of pure- or mixed-strategy dominance (5A, 5B, 8A, 8B for Rows and 6A, 6B, 7A, 7B for Columns);

-Because we disallow mixed-strategy dominance in defining D2, this equivalence need not extend to games that are solvable by three rounds of iterated mixed-strategy dominance: 8A, 8B for Rows and 7A, 7B for Columns.
+$^{^{35}}$ We take the separation of L2 from Equilibrium and Sophisticated in 6A for Columns with a grain of salt because L2's decision was within 4.55 points of being optimal for Sophisticated.
+At \$0.40 per point, this implies an expected-payoff difference of \$1.82, or just over \$0.10 ex ante, given the 1/18 probability that 6A determines payment.
+36 If we allowed mixed-strategy dominance, D1 would make the same decisions as L2 in all but our games that require dominance in defining D2, this equivalence need not extend to games that are solvable by three rounds of iterated mixed-strategy dominance: 8A, 8B for Rows and 7A, 7B for Columns.
 D2 and Equilibrium make different decisions in those games, in which D2 sides with L2 and Sophisticated.
-Dk, $k = 3, \ldots$, can be separated from Dk - 1 only in games with exactly k + 1 rounds of iterated pure-strategy dominance (Observation 6).
-Because we have no games with more than three rounds, Dk, $k = 3, \ldots$, therefore makes the same decisions as D2 in all our games.
+Dk, k=3,...can be separated from Dk-1 only in games with exactly k+1 rounds of iterated pure-strategy dominance (Observation 6).
+Because we have no games with more than three rounds, Dk, k=3,..., therefore makes the same decisions as D2 in all our games.

 We close this section by using the observed frequencies of Baseline and OB subjects' decisions to estimate the strength of their incentives to make their types' decisions.
 Each row of Table I gives the payoff over all 18 games of the average Row or Column Baseline or OB subject of a given type, measured according to its goal (maximax or maximin payoffs for Optimistic or Pessimistic, own plus other's payoff for Altruistic, and expected payoff for the other types), as a function of the type hypothesized to determine the subject's decisions (Table I's columns).
 Each type's payoffs are expressed as percentages of the subject's payoff when that type determines its decisions, normalized to 100%.
 The right-most column gives the associated expected monetary value of 100% of each type's points.
-Table I shows that the incentives to make the decisions of one rather than another strategic type are weak, but the incentives to make the
+Table I shows that the incentives to make the decisions of one rather than another strategic type are weak, but the incentives to make the decisions of a given strategic type rather than those of a given nonstrategic type, or vice versa, are strong.